-To add the appropriate webhook endpoints, in your Stripe dashboard go to Developer → Webhooks (direct link).
+1. To add the appropriate webhook endpoints, in your Stripe dashboard go to Developers → Webhooks (direct link).
 We recommend creating two webhook endpoints: one for test mode and one for live mode.
 If you create both, you'll need to repeat the below process after toggling modes.

 Note: Replace "example.com" with your actual site URL.
 The exact URL you need to enter can be found in your WP admin under Downloads → Settings → Payment Gateways → Stripe.

-After you add the endpoint you should see the new URL listed in the webhooks settings.
+After you add the endpoint you will see the new URL listed in the webhooks settings.

 Note: Your webhooks won't work out of the box in a local development environment like Vagrant, WAMP, MAMP, Desktop Server, or Local by Flywheel.
 These are typically non-publicly accessible IP addresses and Stripe can't reach them.

 4. Recurring Payments Integration (required to sell subscriptions)

 There are additional settings and features detailed below.